SrijanBadhya/Debsoc/Running the PES Debsoc.md

 What I mean by this is:
 - not dropping finance and IR motions in the early days.
-- Even within other subjects, giving easy accessible motions.
+- Even within other subjects, giving easy and accessible motions (and motions they would find fun).
 - Although we know that nearly all motions are balanced, freshers often think most motions are unbalanced.
 Give them easy motions which even they will think are balanced.
 - not being brutally honest and telling speakers their speeches were shit in the early days.
 - spending extra time and effort in the early days compared to later days with aftercare
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.

 Most of you who are reading through the document have already faced the grueling learning curve of being humbled over and over.
-I believe that if the extremely challenging parts of the learning curve are exposed to people, they wouldn't have the commitment to persevere through the hardship.
+I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
 - Sure, the counter to this is that exposing people to the hardest side will quickly filter out the toughest people who are likely to be loyal.
-- + However, from personal experience, I and a few other people would have quit
+- + However, from personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
+So try to effect